The term ”reference data” and related Reference Data Management (RDM) is used commonly in the data quality and Master Data Management (MDM) realm.

 Big Reference Data

 In geography a country list is in the top levels of defining locations.
-Further deep we may have postal code systems within each country as ZIP codes in the United States and PLZ codes in Germany.
+Further deep we may have postal code systems within each country as ZIP codes in the United States, PLZ codes in Germany and PIN codes in India.
 Yet further deep we have every single valid postal address eventually all over the world.
 This is what I call big reference data.

 A way of sourcing industry codes for your customers, suppliers and other business partners will be picking from or enriching from a business directory like for example the D&B WorldBase or any other of the many business directories around.
 Such directories may also be seen as big reference data.